Bayesian Additive Regression Trees for functional ANOVA model: Posterior concentration rate

-for any $B_{n} \xrightarrow{} \infty$ in $\mathbb{P}_0^{n}$ as $n \xrightarrow{} \infty,$ where $\epsilon_{n}=n^{-\frac{\alpha}{2\alpha+p}} (\log n)^{1\over 2}.$ \end{theorem}
+for any $B_{n} \xrightarrow{} \infty$ in $\mathbb{P}_0^{n}$ as $n \xrightarrow{} \infty,$ where $\epsilon_{n}=n^{-\frac{\alpha}{2\alpha+d_{\max}}} (\log n)^{1\over 2}.$ \end{theorem}

-Note that our prior is assigned to satisfy the $\mu_{n}$-identifiability condition.
-However, the posterior concentrate to the true function, which satisfies the $\mathbb{P}_{\mathbf{X}}$-identifiability condition.
-This discrepancy constitutes one of the technically delicate points of the proofs of Theorem \ref{theorem_SIBART} and Theorem \ref{theorem_component} that follows.
+Note that our prior is assigned to satisfy the $\mu_{n}$-identifiability condition, while the true function satisfies the $\mathbb{P}_{\mathbf{X}}$-identifiability condition.
+This discrepancy constitutes one of the technically delicate points of the proof of Theorem \ref{theorem_SIBART}.